 Define Your Audience

 Just like it’s the case for other social media channels, it’s much better to target a niche group than a broad audience.
+For instance, if you are a property manager, you’d want to target people who make high-quality tenants, such as middle-class families.

 Such an approach, paired with consistent and relevant content, will establish you as an authority and a source of information or inspiration.
 Otherwise, you risk your content to be perceived as too bland and diluted.